I Modi: Copies of the Agostino Veneziano copy of I modi

-Some of the leaves are missing from this booklet and there were I modi related images on these leaves.
+One of the leaves is missing from this woodcut booklet and there were two I modi-related images on this leaf.

-This woodcut copy booklet shows that there were more engravings in the first edition of "I modi" by Raimondi than is shown in the engravings from the British Museum.
+This woodcut booklet shows that there were more images in Giulio and Marcantonio's edition of I modi than is shown by the nine remaining fragments and the one whole image that are thought to be by Agostino Veneziano.